There is a profound benefit to learning how to love yourself as you age. It helps improve your overall well-being and happiness.

 - Be proactive against stress.
 Though stress affects each person a bit differently, it has been linked generally to high blood pressure, heart disease, and stroke.

 - Get regular checkups.
-Checkups with your medical doctor are essential to staying healthy – they give doctors opportunities to diagnose or prevent illnesses before they become serious problems.
+Checking blood markers from your lab work with your medical doctor is essential to staying healthy – it gives your doctor an opportunity to see what’s working well and also to diagnose or prevent illnesses before they become serious problems.

 - Take walks (whether short or long) each week and stretch afterward.